ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.knx/README.md

 If you have a building structure in your ETS with the corresponding devices, it will be shown here.
 Under "members" are the names of group addresses listed from the devices with send-Flag in this Group.

 ### Usage
-If the adapter starts successfully your data points will be available for everything you like to do.
+If the adapter starts successfully, your data points will be available for everything you like to do.

 ### Data point Types
-All DPT's according to "System Specifications, Interworking, Datapointtypes" from KNX Association are available.
-That means there are 2 Types of Information you can get:
+All DPTs according to "System Specifications, Interworking, Datapointtypes" from KNX Association are available.
+That means there are 2 types of information you can get:
 1) a Value or a String
-2) comma separated Values or array of values (for the moment I don't what's the better way to handle)
+2) comma-separated values or an array of values (for the moment I don't know what's the better way to handle)

 For example a DPT5.001 is encoded as unsigned Integer with 8-Bit.
 This gives a single Value.
 The DPT3.007 (Control Dimming) is encoded as 1Bit(Boolean)+3Bit(unsigned Int).
-This results in f.e. in value like "0,5", where "0" means "decrease" and "5" means number of intervals.
+This results e.g. in a value like "0,5", where "0" means "decrease" and "5" means number of intervals.

 ## Wie werden die Datenpunkte generiert
 ### 1) Auslesen aller Kommunikationsobjektreferenzen (im folgenden KOR)
-Dabei werden den Gruppenaddressreferenz (im folgenden GAR) ID's der jeweilige DPT der KOR zugeordnet, wenn er vorhanden ist.
+Dabei werden den Gruppenaddressreferenz (im folgenden GAR) IDs der jeweilige DPT der KOR zugeordnet, wenn er vorhanden ist.
 Ausserdem bekommt der erste Eintrag die Attribute write=yes und read=no. Alle darauf folgenden GAR ID's bekommen nur den DPT zugeordnet

 ### 2) Erzeugen der Gruppenadressstruktur (im folgenden GAS)
-Hier wird die GAS anhand der GAR ID's erzeugt und ebenfalls die DPT's zugeordnet, falls dies unter 1) noch nicht geschehen ist.
+Hier wird die GAS anhand der GAR IDs erzeugt und ebenfalls die DPTs zugeordnet, falls dies unter 1) noch nicht geschehen ist.

 ### 3) Herausfinden der Schalt- und Statusaddressen
-In dem ETS Export sind die Schalt- und Statusadressen nicht hinterlegt.
+In dem ETS-Export sind die Schalt- und Statusadressen nicht hinterlegt.
 Somit führe ich eine Ähnlichkeitsprüfung aller Gruppenadressnamen durch mit der Auswertung auf status und state.
- Wird ein Pärchen gefunden, dessen Ähnlichkeit mehr als 90% beträgt, dann wird angenommen, das die GA1 die Schaltadresse und GA2 die Statusadresse ist.
+ Wird ein Pärchen gefunden, dessen Ähnlichkeit mehr als 90% beträgt, dann wird angenommen, dass die GA1 die Schaltadresse und GA2 die Statusadresse ist.
 Dabei erhält GA1 das write=true und read=false und GA2 das write=false und read=true.
- Ausserdem werden die DPT abgeglichen aus der jeweilig korrespondierenden GA.
+ Außerdem werden die DPT abgeglichen aus der jeweilig korrespondierenden GA.
 Aus diesem Grund ist es schwierig, Pärchen zu finden, wenn die Gruppenadressbeschriftungen nicht konsistent sind.

 Weiterhin werden die Flags in den Gerätekonfigurationen betrachtet.
 Dabei werden die Flags wie folgt umgesetzt: